 Sony Alpha 7R

 The Sony Alpha 7R is an impeccably good camera that's not far from flawless.
-Picture quality is exceptionally good, the controls and lightweight build ensure first-rate handling, and the autofocus is fast in spite of the fact that it only uses a contrast-detection system.
+Picture quality is exceptionally good, the controls and lightweight build ensure first-rate handling, and the autofocus is fast in spite of the fact that it only uses contrast-detection.
 The A7R doesn't have much to envy of pro-level SLRs.

 Small But Powerful